yojoots/libbitcoin-system-wiki/Glossary.md

 An atomic declaration of intent.
 #### Contract
 A [Script](#script) that expresses [Transfer](#transfer) conditions.
+> Public Key Script (ScriptPubKey) is an anachronism for this.
 #### Endorsement
 A [Script](#script) that satisfies a [Contract](#contract).
+> Signature Script (ScriptSig) is an anachronism for this.
 #### Point
 A reference to an [Output](#output) or [Input](#input).
 #### Output